ooshyun/LSTM-speech-enhancment-voicebank/history/221122-1127/README.md

 - Hop size: 128
 - Hop size / LSTM size: 128 / 128

 Each of components can be adjusted to reduce training time and the gap between training and validation for confirming performance.
-This results is because when recovering STFT to time samples for evaluation, the scaling factor is not included, and it effects the difference.
-However, the sound for testing is quite better than 50% overlap.
 This project is contiuning to implementation in embedded device.
-The detail comparison is [this link](https://github.com/ooshyun/LSTM-speech-enhancment-voicebank/blob/dev/history/221122-1127/report.pdf).
+The detail comparison is [this link](./history/221122-1127/report.pdf).
 And, I attached details as below also.

 ## Variable
 - Default setting